 3.5 The receiving Party may disclose Confidential Information of the disclosing Party if and to the extent that such disclosure is required to be disclosed pursuant to judicial process, court order or administrative request, provided that the receiving Party shall notify the disclosing Party of any such process, order or request sufficiently prior to disclosing such Confidential Information so as to permit the disclosing Party opportunity to seek to preserve the confidentiality of such information.

-3.6 The Parties agree to return or destroy all of the other Party’s Confidential Information (including copies, excerpts and summaries) within its possession or control upon request, except that each Party may retain one (1) copy for archival purposes only.
+3.6 The Parties agree to return or destroy all of the other Party’s Confidential Information (including copies, excerpts and summaries) within its possession or control upon request, except that each Party may retain 1 copy for archival purposes only.

 3.8 Nothing in this Project Agreement shall be construed to convey to either Party any right, title or interest in any Confidential Information received by it hereunder, or any license to use, sell, exploit, copy or further develop in any way such Confidential Information.

-3.9 The obligations set forth in this Section 3 shall survive termination of this Project Agreement and will remain in effect for five (5) years after the date of the last disclosure of Confidential Information between the Parties.
+3.9 The obligations set forth in this Section 3 shall survive termination of this Project Agreement and will remain in effect for 5 years after the date of the last disclosure of Confidential Information between the Parties.

 4.2 NAMSA Intellectual Property.
-All Confidential Information and intellectual property owned by NAMSA and in existence on the Effective Date or on the date of any proposal or created or acquired thereafter (including all computer programs, software, applications, databases, estimates, and other documentation generally used by NAMSA), and all Confidential Information and intellectual property developed by NAMSA, in whole or in part, not in direct connection with this Project Agreement (including any improvement, alteration or enhancement to NAMSA’s systems, software, applications or processes which are developed or implemented during the term of this Project Agreement), together with all related rights, title and interests thereto, shall continue to be owned exclusively by NAMSA or the third parties from whom NAMSA has secured the right of use (collectively, defined as “NAMSA IP”).
+All Confidential Information and intellectual property owned by NAMSA and in existence on the Effective Date or on the date of any proposal or created or acquired thereafter (including all computer programs, software, applications, databases, estimates, and other documentation generally used by NAMSA), and all Confidential Information and intellectual property developed by NAMSA, in whole or in part (including any improvement, alteration or enhancement to NAMSA’s systems, software, applications or processes which are developed or implemented during the term of this Project Agreement), together with all related rights, title and interests thereto, shall continue to be owned exclusively by NAMSA or the third parties from whom NAMSA has secured the right of use (collectively, defined as “NAMSA IP”).
 Client shall have no right, title, or interest in or to NAMSA IP except as expressly set forth in this Project Agreement.
-NAMSA IP shall not include the Client IP and Client’s Confidential Information (as defined in Section 3).
-For avoidance of doubt, technical expertise, protocols, methods, controls, SOP’s specifications, templates, documents (excluding Report Data and Results) that are developed or produced by NAMSA for Services, (collectively “Service Instruments”) are furnished solely with respect to Services and NAMSA will retain all common law, statutory, ownership and other reserved rights in such Service Instruments.
+All rights not expressly granted to the NAMSA IP are reserved.

-6.3 Remedies.
-As Client’s sole and exclusive remedy, and NAMSA’s entire obligation, for breach of the foregoing warranty in Section 6.2, NAMSA shall promptly re-perform any non-conforming Services at no additional cost to Client, and if NAMSA is unable to re-perform such Services in conformance with the terms and provisions of the warranty provided in Section 6.2, NAMSA shall promptly refund the fees paid for such Services as described in the Project proposal.
+6.3 Limited Remedies.
+As Client’s sole and exclusive remedy, and NAMSA’s entire obligation, for breach of the foregoing warranty in Section 6.2, NAMSA shall promptly re-perform any non-conforming Services at no additional cost to Client, and if NAMSA is unable to re-perform such Services in conformance with the terms and provisions of the limited warranty provided in Section 6.2, NAMSA

 NAMSA, at its sole discretion and with prior written notice to Client, may subcontract some of the Services provided to Client.
+No such notice obligation applies should the subcontractor be an Affiliate of NAMSA.
 NAMSA is solely responsible for completion of the Services subcontracted and for the full compliance by such subcontractors with the terms of this Project Agreement.
-NAMSA shall promptly pay its subcontractors for all amounts due as agreed to between NAMSA and such subcontractors irrespective of any payment or lack of payment by Client to NAMSA, and NAMSA will keep all property of Client and all deliverables under this Project Agreement free and clear at all times of any and all liens or encumbrances of any kind.
-In the event that NAMSA’s relationship with a particular subcontractor dissolves, or in NAMSA’s judgment, a replacement is required for other reasons, NAMSA will provide Service continuity to Client during this period.
-The appointment of any subcontractor by NAMSA will not create any liability on the part of Client to such subcontractor and such subcontractor will not obtain any rights as a third party beneficiary under this Project Agreement.
+In the event that NAMSA’s relationship with a particular subcontractor terminates, or in NAMSA’s judgment, a replacement is required for other reasons, NAMSA will use commercially reasonable efforts to provide Service continuity to Client during this period.

 This Project Agreement shall be effective as of the start date for the Project and terminate once the Project is complete.